 5. Emotional Connection

 Finally, the importance of encouraging emotional connection cannot be overstated.
-Whenever you are using technology in the classroom, try to make sure that it is augmenting the human aspects of teaching and learning, rather than replacing them.
+Whenever you are using technology in the classroom, like a Promethean Australia ActivPanel interactive display, try to make sure that it is augmenting the human aspects of teaching and learning, rather than replacing them.
 If you can use edtech to promote passion and purpose within the classroom, you’ll be able to deliver much more fulfilling lessons.